NCAR/cisl-visualization-gallery/src/layouts/Post.md

 # String (optional): shortened version of title for display on home page in card.
 shortenedTitle: ""

+# String (optional, by default "VAST Staff").
+Author of this post.
+author: ""

 # String in the form "December 10, 2019".
 datePosted: ""